What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 • Addressing complaints and harassment allegations

-This role might be a good fit if: You can navigate difficult situations with empathy and tact.
-You value flexibility, variety, and the ability to make a difference in individual lives.
+This role might be a good fit if you navigate difficult situations with empathy and tact, and value flexibility, variety, and the ability to make a difference in individual lives.
+Consider expanding your options to advance into a human resources manager position by completing a certification program, including the Society for Human Resource Management (SHRM)’s SHRM-CP and SHRM-SCP certifications.

 Read more: What Can You Do With an Organizational Leadership Degree?